-It is worth mentioning that the updated RNE has not been completed since 2018.
+It is worth mentioning that the updated Tunisian business registry (RNE) has not been completed since 2018.
 In addition, the Tunisian classification of businesses does not always comply with standards coined by the ILO and the UN System of National Accounts as follows: Micro (1-9 employees), Small (10-49 employees), Medium-size (50-249 employees) and Large (over 250 employees).
-However, thresholds used by the National Statistical Office (INS 2021) as of 2020 do match with broad categories, according to which almost nine out of ten enterprises have no employee, whereas Micro account for 86.6% of the sub-total number of enterprises, Small amount to 0.98% and
+However, thresholds used by the National Statistical Office (INS 2021) as of 2020 do match with broad categories, according to which almost nine out of ten enterprises have no employee, whereas Micro account for 86.6% of the sub-total number of enterprises, Small amount to 0.98% and Medium-size together with Large businesses (over 200 employees) account for only 0.36%.
+Regarding the distribution by industry, manufacturing has a share of 11.4%, while that of trade and services is 87.8%.